clubstudio/craft-inline-svg/readme.md

 The plugin comes with a `config.php` file that defines some sensible defaults.

 If you want to set your own values you should create a `inlinesvg.php` file in your Craft `/config` directory.
 The contents of this file will get merged with the plugin defaults, so you only need to specify values for the settings you want to override.

+You should add the paths to all of the directories where your SVG files are stored to the `paths` configuration array.

+If you'd like to add a class to every SVG that is output you should add it to the `class` configuration value.
+Separate multiple classes with spaces.

 ## Basic Usage
 Once activated and configured you can use the `inlineSvg()` function in your templates.